Skip to content

 The AK-47 (Avtomat Kalashnikova 1947, Mikhail Kalashnikov, Soviet Union) uses a long-stroke gas-piston system in which the piston is physically connected to the bolt carrier and travels the full length of the operating stroke with the carrier.
 The rotating bolt locks with two locking lugs engaging recesses in the receiver.
 The AK-47's bolt-face is distinctive: the extractor is a spring-loaded claw on the right side; the ejector is a fixed rib inside the receiver, not a plunger in the bolt face.
 The ejector rib produces a distinctive gouge on the left side of the case head face as the case rotates away from the ejector rib during the ejection phase.
 This left-side ejector mark, combined with the round firing-pin impression and the extractor-claw mark at 3 o'clock, is a class characteristic of AK-pattern actions that allows an examiner to distinguish AK-fired cases from M16-fired cases before microscopic comparison begins.

 The AKM (Modernised AK, 1959) is the steel-stamp-receiver, lightened successor to the milled-receiver AK-47 and is the variant most widely distributed globally.
 AKMS is the folding-stock version.
-AK-103 is a chambered-in-7.62x39mm modernised version adopted by India for the Indian Army's frontline infantry units under a 2019 contract with Kalashnikov Concern Russia (with production licensed to Ordnance Factory Board India for domestic manufacture at ROFOS, Amethi, Uttar Pradesh).
+AK-203 is a 7.62x39mm modernised Kalashnikov variant adopted by India under a 2019 joint-venture agreement between Kalashnikov Concern Russia and the Ordnance Factory Board India, with production at the Korwa Ordnance Factory (Indo-Russia Rifles Private Limited) in Amethi, Uttar Pradesh.
 The AK-103 will coexist with the SIG 716i in Indian service for the medium term.
 The AKS-74U (5.45x39mm) is a compact carbine variant of the AK-74 with a distinctive conical flash suppressor.

 The M16 family uses Eugene Stoner's direct-impingement gas system and a multi-lug (7-lug in M16 bolt) rotating bolt.
 The M16A2 (adopted 1983) introduced the 3-round burst limiter, replacing the full-auto option available on the earlier M16A1.
 The M4 Carbine (shorter barrel, collapsible stock) is the current standard individual weapon for US Army and Marine Corps.
 The M16/M4 bolt face is distinctive: the extractor is a single spring-loaded claw, the ejector is a spring-loaded plunger inside the bolt face (rather than a fixed rib), and the firing-pin impression is round with a faint primer-safety flash-hole counterbore at the centre.
 The spring-loaded plunger ejector produces a different mark from the AK's fixed rib ejector: the plunger mark is a small, round impressed mark at approximately 6 o'clock on the case head face, whereas the AK's rib mark is a elongated gouge on the left face.